Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Construction of the sets E η and E η,σ for further quantitative estimates

 Denoting the $\epsilon$-derivatives by using a subscript, i.e.\ $f_{\epsilon} = \frac{\partial}{\partial \epsilon} f$, while still using $\dot{f} = \frac{\partial}{\partial s} f$ to denote $s$-derivatives, we shall take an $\epsilon$-derivative of the system (\ref{eq:raych})--(\ref{eq:phi_evol_2}) to find a system of \textit{linear} evolution equations for the quantities $f_{\epsilon}(s)$.
 For instance, the $\epsilon$-derivative of (\ref{eq:gauge_evol}) is

 while the corresponding evolution equations for the other linearized quantities are more complicated and will not be written explicitly.
+We can also perform this linearization for the difference quantities

-Along with the evolution equations, we need to pose data for the various quantities $f_{\epsilon}(s)$ in the $s \to - \infty$ limit.
+Along with the evolution equations, one must pose data for the quantities $f_{\epsilon}(s)$ in the $s \to - \infty$ limit.
 For this purpose, one should return to the $1+1$-dimensional formulation of the problem in the regular $(U, V)$ coordinates as in Section \ref{sub:data}, and take the appropriate $\epsilon$-derivatives there.
-One finds that the correct asymptotic data is
+The correct asymptotic data is

 The plan is now to use a similar procedure to Section \ref{sec:einsteinrosen} to find sufficiently strong estimates for the quantities $f_{\epsilon} \in \{ r_{\epsilon}, (\log \Omega^2)_{\epsilon}, Q_{\epsilon}, \tilde{A}_{\epsilon}, \phi_{\epsilon} \}$ up to the late blue shift region $\mathcal{LB}$, where we have nontrivial overlap with the oscillatory region $\mathcal{O}$, and compute $\frac{d}{d \epsilon}\Theta(\epsilon)$.
 The most crucial estimate will be to determine that $\dot{r}_{\epsilon}$ is comparable to $\epsilon$.